farahsaleem1995/MedicalCenter/docs/ImplementationPlan.md

 **Rationale**:
 - **DTOs belong in WebApi**: Request/Response DTOs are presentation concerns and should live in the WebApi layer.
 They're not shared across layers - Core doesn't need to know about DTOs.
-- **Domain constants in Core**: If constants represent domain concepts (e.g., `UserRole` enum, `EncounterType` enum), they belong in the Core layer as part of the domain model.
+- **Domain organization**: Domain model organized around concepts, not technical terms
+  - Aggregate-specific enums (e.g., `BloodABO`, `BloodRh`, `RecordType`) live within their aggregates
+  - Common enums (e.g., `UserRole`, `ProviderType`) live in Common folder
+  - Common abstractions (`IRepository`, `IUnitOfWork`, `ValueObject`, `Attachment`) live in Common folder
 - **API constants in WebApi**: API-specific constants (e.g., route names, policy names) belong in the WebApi layer.
 - **Avoid coupling**: Shared projects create coupling between layers, violating clean architecture principles.
 Each layer should only depend on layers below it.
 - **YAGNI principle**: We don't need a shared project until we have a concrete need that can't be satisfied by placing items in the appropriate layer.

 **Alternative considered**: If we later need truly shared utilities (e.g., extension methods used by both Infrastructure and WebApi), we can introduce a shared project, but it should be minimal and well-justified.

-#### 7.0.2 User Roles: Aggregates vs Entities
+#### 7.0.2 User Roles: All User Types as Aggregates

-**Decision**: Only `Patient` is a true aggregate.
-Other user types (`Doctor`, `HealthcareEntity`, `Laboratory`, `ImagingCenter`) are domain entities, not aggregates.
+**Decision**: All user types (`Patient`, `Doctor`, `HealthcareEntity`, `Laboratory`, `ImagingCenter`) are aggregate roots.

 **Rationale**:
 - **Patient is an aggregate** because:
   - It owns medical attributes (Allergies, ChronicDiseases, etc.) with complex business rules
-  - It enforces invariants (e.g., only providers can modify certain attributes)
+  - It enforces invariants (e.g., only practitioners can modify certain attributes)
   - It has a consistency boundary (medical attributes must be consistent with each other)
   - It's referenced by Encounters but also has its own domain logic

-- **Other user types are entities** because:
+- **Practitioner types are aggregates** because:
+  - Each represents a core domain concept (a healthcare practitioner)
+  - Even though they don't have related data, they are distinct business concepts
-  - They are primarily **reference data** - they identify who created a record or participated in an encounter
+  - They identify who created a record or participated in an encounter
-  - They don't own collections of domain objects that require consistency boundaries
-  - They don't enforce complex business rules beyond basic validation (license numbers, organization names)
-  - They're referenced by aggregates but don't have their own aggregate boundaries
+  - They can be queried and referenced by other aggregates
-  - They're more like "lookup entities" - you query them to find a provider, but the business logic lives in the aggregates that reference them

-**DDD Principle**: Not every entity needs to be an aggregate.
-Aggregates are consistency boundaries.
-If an entity doesn't need to maintain consistency of related objects or enforce complex invariants, it's just a regular entity.
+  - Making them aggregates maintains consistency in the domain model

+**DDD Principle**: Aggregates represent consistency boundaries and core domain concepts.
+Even if an aggregate doesn't have related data, if it represents a distinct business concept, it should be an aggregate root.

-**Repository Pattern**: Provider entities are not accessed through the repository pattern since they're not aggregates.
-When provider data is needed, it's accessed directly through DbContext in the Infrastructure layer, or included in specifications that query aggregates (e.g., loading Encounters with their Provider information).
+**Repository Pattern**: Practitioner aggregates can be accessed through the repository pattern since they are aggregate roots.
+However, for read operations, query service interfaces are used for optimized queries.
+Practitioner data can also be included in specifications that query aggregates (e.g., loading Encounters with their Practitioner information).

 #### 7.0.3 Generic Repository with Specification Pattern